 Exposure to high temperatures can lead to life-threatening heat-related illness such as heat stroke and heat exhaustion.
 More commonly, heat can make existing chronic illness worse.

-The Air Quality Index (AQI) is a report of air quality and indicates how clean or polluted the air is in areas across NSW.
+Air Quality Categories (AQC) indicate how clean or polluted the air is in areas across NSW.

-The AQI is managed by the NSW Department of Planning, Industry and Environment.
+The reporting of AQC is managed by the NSW Department of Planning, Industry and Environment.

 Bushfire smoke can affect people’s health and it is important for everyone to reduce exposure.

 Returning home after a bush fire can be difficult, stressful and sometimes hazardous.
 Follow these steps to return home safely.

 Children are more vulnerable to the effects of smoke because they spend more time outdoors, have developing airways and breathe more air relative to their body weight.

 Bushfire and smoke can cause many health issues or exacerbate existing conditions.

 Steps to take if you have lost your Medicare, DVA or Centrelink card, medication or prescription due to bushfires or have been without electricity for an extended period.